Destination Partnerships Moors and Dales

 - Delivering out-of-season visitors by providing more off-peak activities, such as stargazing and specific reasons to visit

-- Develop and/or promote digital food and nature trails, new events, experiences and activities
+- Developing and/or promoting digital food and nature trails, new events, experiences and activities

 - Working with businesses to make them more cycle, wildlife and/or dark skies friendly

-Approaching half way in the second year we're delivering many of the actions outlined in the Plan.
-We have a number of activity friendly initiatives that businesses can sign up for.
+We delivered many of the actions outlined in the Plan.
+We have a number of activity friendly initiatives that businesses can sign up for and are continuing post-EAFRD support.
 If you're accommodation, café/ tea room or an activity provider interested in attracting visitors to enjoy cycling, dark skies, nature or other outdoor activities then find out how we can help.

 Another development that’s underway is a ‘Care and Share’ initiative to promote responsible and considerate use of public rights of way by the growing number of off road cyclists and runners.
 This initiative seeks to help educate new and existing users on how to care for the environment as well as ensuring sustainable, safe enjoyment of the outdoors for all.

-The fourth Dark Skies festival will take place across various locations within the National Parks and AONBs between 15 February and 3 March.
-The programme has been finalised and there's well over 90 events organised with lots of enthusiastic businesses.
+The fifth Dark Skies festival will take place across various locations within the National Parks and AONBs between 14 February and 1 March 2020.
+The programme has been finalised and there's over 140 events organised with lots of enthusiastic businesses.
 For more the information please visit our Dark Skies Festival page.